wakabibrian/Learning_HTML_CSS_SASS/03_CSS_Fundamentals/Lesson2.md

 # Lesson 2: Introduction to CSS

 CSS - Cascading Style Sheets
-CSS Describes the visual style and presenatation of the content written in HTML CSS consists of lots of properties that are used to format the content; eg properties about the font,text, spacing, layout etc
+CSS Describes the visual style and presentation of the content written in HTML CSS consists of lots of properties that are used to format the content; eg properties about the font,text, spacing, layout etc
 CSS has a selector, Declaration/Style (Property and value)